Yabkoy/cxadc-win-compiled/README.md

 This has only been tested with VS 2022, WSDK/WDK 10.0.26100 and .NET 8.0.

 ## Notes
+There are issues using the [clockgen mod](https://github.com/oyvindln/vhs-decode/wiki/Clockgen-Mod) in Windows.
+(2024/11/27)
-It is currently not possible to configure the [clockgen mod](https://github.com/oyvindln/vhs-decode/wiki/Clockgen-Mod) in Windows.
-You will need to change the defaults and re-build the firmware.
+- It is currently not possible to configure, you will need to change the defaults and re-build the firmware
+- The audio input device format limited to `3 channel, 24 bit, 48000 Hz`
+- The 3rd audio channel (HSW) does not work correctly

 ## Disclaimer
 I take absolutely no responsibility for (including but not limited to) any crashes, instability, security vulnerabilities or interactions with anti-virus/anti-cheat software, nor do I guarantee the accuracy of captures.